 Lower doses will be required to treat mild signs, but high doses or a combination of forms of arnica might be needed to treat more severe symptoms.
 Most topical preparations of arnica can be applied 2–3 times daily for up to 3 weeks.
 Arnica tablets and pellets come in a range of potencies from 6C (being the least potent) to 30C, and 200C (the most potent).
 Your vet will advise you on a suitable potency for your pet’s symptoms and condition.

 Remember that arnica needs to be stored in a cool, dry place, and away from direct sunlight.

 Arnica can be purchased over the counter from most health stores and from homeopathic pharmacies.
-Arnica is not a regulated medicine, so take care when shopping online—there are many knock-off versions out there that could either harm your pet, or simply not work.
+Arnica is not a regulated medicine, so take care when shopping online, as there are many knock-off versions out there that could either harm your pet or simply not work.
 Avoid purchasing any supplement or medicine for your pet from marketplaces such as Amazon or eBay, and ensure you are purchasing from a reputable supplier.

 Arnica, like all medicines and supplements, can have some side effects.

 When used as a topical treatment, arnica can cause dryness of the skin, itching, a rash, or pain.
 If you think your dog is having a reaction to topical arnica, contact your veterinarian straight away for advice.